-\section{Networks with User-to-Helper Cache Association known}
+\section{Networks with User-to-Helper Cache Association Known}

-We now consider the network model in Fig.~\ref{fig:setting} with the user-to-helper cache association $\mathcal{U}$ known during the helper cache placement itself.
+We now consider the network model in Fig.~\ref{fig:setting} with the user-to-helper cache association, $\mathcal{U}$, known during the cache placement itself.
 The prior knowledge of $\mathcal{U}$ helps to design schemes with better performance than the scheme described in Section~\ref{sec:results}.
-For the setting discussed in Section~\ref{subsec:settingb}, we propose two coded caching schemes that exhibit optimal performance in certain memory regimes.
+For the setting discussed in Section~\ref{subsec:settingb}, we propose four coded caching schemes, and some of which exhibit optimal performance in certain memory regimes.